-We will start our CEO Information Security Training Series out with the basics.
-Basic (and accurate) understanding of information security and compliance are critical to understanding how they can positively or negatively affect our respective businesses.
+A basic (and accurate) understanding of information security and compliance are critical to figuring out how they can positively or negatively affect our businesses.

 What better place to start with a definition of compliance than with the dictionary?